-- 7.31 Where a protected species survey and assessment is required, the survey must be to an appropriate level of scope and detail and must: - Record which species are present and identify their numbers (may be approximate); - Map their distribution and use of the area, site, structure or feature (e.g. for feeding, shelter, breeding). - 7.32 The survey should be informed by of a search for appropriate ecological data from Lancashire Environment Record Network (LERN) and other sources. - 7.33 Following on from the survey, the assessment must identify and describe potential development impacts likely to harm the protected species and/or their habitats identified by the survey, including direct and indirect effects, both during construction and afterwards.
-Where harm is likely, evidence must be submitted to show: - How alternatives designs or locations have been considered; - > How adverse effects will be avoided wherever possible; - ➤ How unavoidable impacts will be mitigated or reduced; - ➤ How impacts that cannot be avoided or mitigated will be compensated. - 7.34 In addition, proposals are to be encouraged that will enhance, restore or add to features or habitats used by protected species.
-The assessment should also give an indication of how species numbers are likely to change, if at all, after development (e.g. whether there will be a net loss or gain). - 7.35 The information provided in response to the above requirements are consistent with those required for an application to Natural England for a European Protected Species Licence.
+- 7.32 Where a protected species survey and assessment is required, the survey must be to an appropriate level of scope and detail and must: - > Record which species are present and identify their numbers (may be approximate); - Map their distribution and use of the area, site, structure or feature (e.g. for feeding, shelter, breeding).

+- 7.33 The survey should be informed by of a search for appropriate ecological data from Lancashire Environment Record Network (LERN) and other sources. - 7.34 Following on from the survey, the assessment must identify and describe potential development impacts likely to harm the protected species and/or their habitats identified by the survey, including direct and indirect effects, both during construction and afterwards.
+Where harm is likely, evidence must be submitted to show: - > How alternatives designs or locations have been considered; - > How adverse effects will be avoided wherever possible; - How unavoidable impacts will be mitigated or reduced; - > How impacts that cannot be avoided or mitigated will be compensated. - 7.35 In addition, proposals are to be encouraged that will enhance, restore or add to features or habitats used by protected species.
+The assessment should also give an indication of how species numbers are likely to change, if at all, after development.
+The PPG contains guidance on how Biodiversity 'net gain' can be calculated by assessing habitat. - 7.36 The information provided in response to the above requirements are consistent with those required for an application to Natural England for a European Protected Species Licence.
 A protected species survey and assessment may form part of a wider Ecological Assessment and/or part of an Environmental Impact Assessment.